Documentation

 .penalize(HardSoftScore::ONE_HARD)

-.named("Constraint name")
+.named("Constraint name");

 .reward(HardSoftScore::ONE_SOFT)

-.named("Preference bonus")
+.named("Preference bonus");

 .penalize_hard()

-.named("Hard violation")
+.named("Hard violation");

-.named("Soft preference")
+.named("Soft preference");

-.penalize_hard_with(|shift: &Shift| HardSoftScore::of(1, shift.overtime_hours() as i64))
+.penalize_hard_with(|shift: &Shift| HardSoftScore::of_hard(shift.overtime_hours() as i64))

 .penalize_with(|shift: &Shift| HardSoftScore::of_soft(shift.preference_penalty()))